Leadership Consulting LP Built in 8 Days — Figma-to-Elementor Pro, White-Label for a US Marketing Agency

 How We Did It

 1. Figma-to-Elementor Pro on a clean WordPress install.
 Nikita Tumasevic built the full LP against the approved Figma on a WP Engine staging instance provisioned for the project.
-Elementor Pro and Gravity Forms were installed before build started; the LP was the only URL on the WordPress installation, keeping the build environment uncluttered and the QA surface minimal.
+We installed Elementor Pro and Gravity Forms before build started.
+The LP was the only URL on the WordPress installation, keeping the build environment uncluttered and the QA surface minimal.

 2. Anchor-nav implementation across six named sections.
 The Figma specified a jump-to-topic navigation menu with six named destinations.
 Each section required a matching Elementor anchor target — precisely labelled per the design spec — with the jump-to list resolving correctly on both desktop and mobile.
 This is straightforward in Elementor but requires explicit QA: an anchor that looks correct at full desktop width can silently mis-fire on mobile where the section height changes.
 An initial QA pass identified an anchor that had not yet been wired to the contact section; a second pass confirmed all six resolved correctly after the fix.